 The exact cause of pancreatitis is not known, although it may be triggered in some cases by a fatty meal or corticosteroid administration.
 However, in many cases it appears to occur spontaneously.

 The most common clinical signs include nausea, vomiting, fever, lethargy, abdominal pain, diarrhea, and decreased appetite.
 During an attack, dogs may take a 'praying position', with their rear end up in the air while their front legs and head are lowered onto the floor.
 If the attack is severe, acute shock, severe depression, and even death may occur.

 How is pancreatitis diagnosed?

 Laboratory tests usually reveal an elevated white blood cell count; however, an elevated white blood cell count may also be caused by many other diseases besides pancreatitis.
 The elevation of pancreatic enzymes in the blood is probably the most helpful criteria in detecting pancreatic disease, but some dogs with pancreatitis will have normal enzyme levels.
-In recent years, a new pancreatic test has become available that can accurately diagnose pancreatitis, even if pancreatic enzymes are normal (see handout "Pancreatitis in Dogs - Diagnosis - Pancreas-specific lipase").
+In recent years, a new pancreatic test has become available that can accurately diagnose pancreatitis, even if pancreatic enzymes are normal (see handout "Pancreatitis in Dogs - Pancreas-Specific Lipase").
 Radiographs may show changes associated with inflammation, especially in the severe hemorrhagic form.

 Ultrasound studies often provide a diagnosis of pancreatic inflammation or local peritonitis caused by this condition.
-Unfortunately, some dogs with pancreatitis, especially chronic pancreatitis, will elude detection with many of these tests.
+Unfortunately, some dogs with pancreatitis, especially chronic pancreatitis, will escape detection with many of these tests.

 "The diagnosis of pancreatitis may be tentative or presumptive in some cases..."